-DICK'S Nationals could include eight ranked boys teams, led by No. 1 Nathan Hale (Wash.)
+DICK'S Nationals could include eight Super 25 boys teams, led by No. 1 Nathan Hale (Wash.)

 All four girls teams would be in the Super 25 teams, led by No. 7 Miami Country Day (Miami).

-The postseason event, which is showcased on ESPN networks, is slowly growing acceptance.
+The postseason event, which is showcased on ESPN networks, is slowly growing in acceptance.
 Only five primary state high school associations have signed off to allow teams to compete: Arizona; Florida; Georgia; Utah; and Washington.
 However, since the event began as the National High School Invitational in 2009, independent teams and independent state associations also have allowed teams to compete from New Jersey, Maryland, New York, North Carolina, Virginia, West Virginia and Texas.

 On Wednesday, the Washington Interscholastic Activities Association (WIAA) paved the way for the No. 1 Super 25 boys team, Nathan Hale (Seattle), to participate in DICK’S.